NadaKhaled157/Signal-Viewer/README.md

 - **Polar Graphs**: A non-rectangular graph is available for displaying signals in polar view.
 - **Cine Mode**: All signals are displayed in cine mode, enabling users to view signals running through time.

-### Live Signal Monitoring 📡

-- Users can connect to real-time websites (e.g., YouTube subscriber counts) and visualize dynamic fluctuations in their favorite creator's subscriber numbers.

 ### Signal Manipulation 🔧

 The application provides a variety of tools for manipulating signals via a user-friendly interface: